Gwen288/FinalProject/README.md

 - **Account creation**: View and manage your profile
 - **Explore Portfolios**: View all available portfolios
 - **Portfolio Creation**: Create a personalized portfolio
 - **Portfolio Management**: Update created portfolios.
-Addition functionality to either make your portfolio public or private to other students
+Added functionality to either make your portfolio public or private to other students
 - **Responsive Design**: Modern, mobile-friendly interface

 ## Technology Stack